segmentio/segment-docs/src/connections/destinations/catalog/rehook/index.md

 [Rehook](https://rehook.ai/){:target="_blank"} is a powerful and dedicated user-incentivization solution that enables businesses to reward and engage users without any dependency on tech teams.
 With an elegant and easy-to-use interface, Rehook is designed to help you run user-promotion campaigns that are flexible, customizable and scalable.

-Rehook maintains this destination; for any issues with the destination, [contact the Rehook Support team](mailto:services@rehook.ai).
+This destination is maintained by Rehook.
+For any issues with the destination, [contact the Rehook Support team](mailto:services@rehook.ai).

 ## Getting started